minzzelo/cs2101ug/docs/UserGuide.md

 * Specifying `-d` means sorting by the criteria in descending order.

 Examples:
-* `sort success -a` sorts the flashcards according to success rate in ascending order
+* `sort success -a` sorts the flashcards according to success rate in ascending order.
-* `sort success -d` sorts the flashcards according to success rate in descending order
+* `sort success -d` sorts the flashcards according to success rate in descending order.
-* `sort quiz -a` sorts the flashcards according to quiz frequency in ascending order
+* `sort quiz -a` sorts the flashcards according to quiz frequency in ascending order.
-* `sort quiz -d` sorts the flashcards according to quiz frequency in descending order
+* `sort quiz -d` sorts the flashcards according to quiz frequency in descending order.

 <div markdown="span" class="alert alert-primary">